 The Cheshme Kile River originates from the Takhte-Suleiman and Alamut mountains and finally flows into the Caspian Sea near the urban area of Tonekabon.
 This research selected five stations along the river from upstream to downstream, considering ecological characteristics, human activities, and the absence of polluting sources.
 However, C. capoeta was present only in two stations, 4 and 5.
-Station 4 in the middle of the river was considered an upstream station (this station was located upstream of concentrated residential areas and Tonekabon City), and station 5 was considered a downstream station (this station was located next to and downstream of Tonekabon City) (Figure 1).
+Station 4 in the middle of the river was considered an upstream of concentrated residential areas and Tonekabon City), and station 5 was considered a downstream station (this station was located next to and downstream of Tonekabon City) (Figure 1).